AmbireTech/adex-protocol/components/smart-platform.md

 @TODO header bidding spec; On each open of a publisher website, it would pull all bids from the operator and select a bid (campaign), and send events

-@TODO channel spec: the worst byzantine case if the validators do not allow the advertiser to close their campaign (exhaust the channel by paying the remainder to themselves)

 @TODO channel spec: describe timeouts, and how they're really last resort; if you expect the channel to be exhausted in 1m, the timeout should be 3x that (3m)

 @TODO adex-smart-platform: one more interesting spec thing to think about: pre-paying for impressions: the leader would sign a state update that PAYS first, and the impression will be shown after

-@TODO describe at what point (how many unreported events) the smart platform (publisher/supply) would decide to untrust the channel; or at which point an individual publisher might stop trusting it (e.g. invalid balances tree); perhaps a % of the min impressions for a campaign
+@TODO describe at what point (how many unreported events) the platform (publisher/supply) would decide to untrust the channel; or at which point an individual publisher might stop trusting it (e.g. invalid balances tree); perhaps a % of the min impressions for a campaign
 @TODO a nice privacy preserving property would be that the platform wouldn't reveal which wallet (in terms of revenue in the balances part of the state tree) belongs to which publisher; that way you can't see where the money from an advertising campaign is flowing, even if everyone withdrawls

 @TODO: consider libp2p for communicating between payment channel participants
-@TODO Mention the off chain complexity cost, in reaching consensus especially when one party missed an event
 @TODO There should be a special msg in the payment channel that should be send to the consensus leader: `need_missed_events` or something like that - where the follower(s) say that they won’t continue signing unless those events are included or at least some part of them; that would be determined by `missed_event_threshold`

-@TODO sidenote, the smart contract itself will be suspiciously simple so it has to be well documented

 @TODO blog post about benefits, use cases of the unidirectional payment channel model with multiple validators; perhaps it can even be used in a DEX if we can atomically interleave a value transfer between two unidirectional payment channels; can be done with something similar to HTLC
 @TODO questions that arise